-If you’re considering investing in index funds but don't know where to start, read this article that summarizes 5 simple steps to get started.
+If you’re considering investing in index funds but don't know where to start, read this article that summarises 5 simple steps to get started.

-5 simple steps to invest in index funds:
+Five easy steps to invest in index funds

 Before we proceed, let's define what an index fund is.